Sqʼéwlets First Nation

-The Sq'éwlets First Nation (Scowlitz) (Sq'éwlets) is the band government of Skaulits subgroup of the Stó:lō people located on Harrison Bay in the Upper Fraser Valley region between Chehalis (E) and Lake Errock, British Columbia, Canada (W).
-They are a member government of the Stó:lō Tribal Council.
+Sqʼéwlets First Nation, anglicized as Scowlitz, is the band government of Skaulits subgroup of the Stó꞉lō people located on Harrison Bay in the Upper Fraser Valley region between Chehalis (E) and Lake Errock, British Columbia, Canada (W).
+They are a member government of the Stó꞉lō Tribal Council.
 The first nation was formerly known as Scowlitz First Nation.

-Indian Reserves
+Reserves

-Indian Reserves under the administration of the Cowlitz First Nation are:
+The reserves under the administration of Sq'éwlets First Nation are: